rsogllc/GNT/_includes/devdoc/ref_p2p_networking.md

 transaction inv messages to the sending peer where the fee rate for the transaction is below the fee rate specified in the feefilter message.

-`feefilter` was introduced in V0.13.0 following the introduction of mempool limiting in V0.12.0.
+`feefilter` was introduced in Bitcoin Core 0.13.0 following the introduction of mempool limiting in Bitcoin Core 0.12.0.
 Mempool limiting provides protection against attacks and spam transactions that have low fee rates and are unlikely to be included in mined blocks.
 The `feefilter` messages allows a node to inform its peers that it will not accept transactions below a specified fee rate into